sjh90331/Mastering_Markdown/Basics.md

 ## Code and Syntax Highlighting
 You can create inline code by wrapping the text in backticks (\`).
 For example, \`code\`.
 You can create code blocks by wrapping the text in triple backticks (```).
 If you specify a language after the opening backticks, it will also provide syntax highlighting.

-So let's say I want to share code about Fizzbuzz.
+So let's say I want to share code about Fizzbuzz in python.
 For example,
 ```
 for i in range (1, 101) :
     if i % 3==0 and i % 5 == 0 :